OscarLarm/Burger/reflections/oscar-journal.md

 I made some tests for a few functions, and added both a correct input and a incorrect input, and what the expected response should be.

 I also generated html page for our documented functions using jsdocs.
 At first, only a few of the functions from the files I chose got rendered.
 I tried a lot of different things and searched around.
-There was an issue posted regarding jsdoc and not rendering some functions, and the solutions that people were suggesting wasn't working.
-E.g adding the @global, the @public and the @function tags.
+There was an issue posted regarding jsdoc and not rendering some functions.
+Some of the solutions that people were suggesting was to add different tags to the jsdoc documentation, e.g adding the @global, the @public and the @function tags.

-After awhile, I got all functions to get added to the jsdoc index.html page in ./function_documentation.
+After awhile I got all functions to get added to the jsdoc index.html page in ./function_documentation.
 I also made a makefile command called make docs which opens the jsdoc index.html in google-chrome.

 Tomorrow we'll start working on the reflections for each assignment, we're close to being done with the project.